mokis3k/Chuck-Norris-Jokes/README.md

 # Chuck-Norris-Jokes
 Using chucknorris.io JSON API for hand curated Chuck Norris jokes.
 Webpage allows to get a joke about Chuck Norris from API.
-Joke come our as a block with:
+Joke come out as a block with:
 1. Button with add action to Favourite (Right container).
 2. Joke ID which allows to find a current joke on the official API website.
 3. Joke content.